 Rabbit pelts (finished or unfinished) (we almost always have a few raw pelts in the freezer)

 Herdshares Coming soon!
-Get your farm fresh raw milk directly out of either a cow or a goat you own part of!!
+Get your farm fresh raw goats milk directly out of your own goat!!
 Stay tuned for more information.

 CSA shares Meat, vegetables and more straight from our farm to your table